JustAlternate/My-EKS/notes.md

 I found an insane dashboard for monitoring RDS : https://github.com/qonto/prometheus-rds-exporter

-"""
-Prometheus RDS exporter

-Are you ready to take your AWS RDS monitoring to the next level?
-Say hello to prometheus-rds-exporter, your ultimate solution for comprehensive, real-time insights into your Amazon RDS instances!

-Built by SRE Engineers, designed for production: Meticulously crafted by a team of Site Reliability Engineers with years of hands-on experience in managing RDS production systems.
-Trust in their expertise to supercharge your monitoring.

-It collects key metrics about:

-    Hardware resource usage
-    Underlying EC2 instance's hard limits
-    Pending AWS RDS maintenance operations
-    Pending modifications
-    Logs size
-    RDS quota usage information
-"""

 but the price to setting it up was too high

 so I simply used one dashboard i found on https://github.com/monitoringartist/grafana-aws-cloudwatch-dashboard

-To install my custom RDS dashboard automatically, i create a config map in my create.sh script to store the dashboard configmap that will then be read by the helm chart to push the additional dashboards
+To install my custom RDS dashboard automatically, i created a config map in my create.sh script to store the dashboard configmap that will then be read by the helm chart to push the additional dashboards

 ```